 Now, Beehiiv lets you create visual automation flows using a drag-and-drop workflow builder.
 You can add steps, time delays, and conditional branches to create highly tailored journeys for each customer.
 Plus, the trigger feature lets you trigger automated flows based on actions a subscriber has taken, including when and where they signed up, and whether they’ve upgraded to your paid newsletter.

-There’s also the “rules” feature in Kit that lets you set up manual triggers for different actions.
+There’s also the “Rules” feature in Kit that lets you set up manual triggers for different actions.
 These can be mapped to existing automated workflows.

 Reporting